plenigo/plenigo.github.io/pages/custom_integration/includes/products.md

 ### Get category information

-In order to get category information you need the category ID, you can get it in the category management area of the plenigo website, let's say for example that your category id is QFURxFv0098893021041, below there are examples of how to get the information of this category.
+In order to get category information you need the category ID, you can get it in the category management area of the Frisbii Media website, let's say for example that your category id is QFURxFv0098893021041, below there are examples of how to get the information of this category.

 #### Code Examples with SDKs